-Those are the 2 levels of intuition: the primitive intuition we all start with, and the high level intuition that only a few seem to possess.
+Those are the 2 levels of intuition: the primitive intuition we all start with (when we have no experience), and the high level intuition that only a few seem to possess (which is often developed from experience).
 Many people would probably like to think they have high level intuition.
 Few actually do.
 (After all, if so many people really had that high level intuition, would we really think of it as being high level?
 Wouldn't we just consider it normal?)